jcheong0428/jcheong0428.github.io/_posts/2017-11-30-Interaction_Simulation.markdown

 ---
 layout: post
-title:  "Interpreting coefficients in models with continuous X categorical variable interactions"
+title:  "Interpreting coefficients in regressions with continuous and categorical variable interactions"
 date:   2017-11-30 11:24:14 -0400
 categories: jekyll update
 ---

-The ability to understand and interpret linear regressions is fundamental for effective data analysis.
-Often however, we fail to fully understand what happens behind the scenes when we specify a model, run the model in softwares such as R, then attempt to interpret the results.
+The ability to understand and interpret the results of regressions is fundamental for effective data analysis.
+Often however, it is difficult to fully understand what happens behind the scenes when we specify and estimate a model in softwares such as R. Understanding how each term was represented in estimating the model is critical to interpret the model results accurately.

-Once common mistake is interpreting the coefficient of a continuous variable as the average main effect when you have a categorical variable that interacts with it.
-Here I provide R code and results that explains why you should be careful of interpreting the result as the main effect.
+Once common mistake is interpreting the coefficient of a continuous variable as the average main effect when you have a categorical variable that interacts with the continuous variable.
+Here I provide the R code to demonstrate and explain why you cannot simply interpret the coefficient as the main effect unless you have specified a contrast.

 TLDR: You should only interpret the coefficient of a continuous variable interacting with a categorical variable as the average main effect when you have specified your categorical variables to be a contrast.
 You cannot interpret it as the main effect if the categorical variables are dummy coded.

 To illustrate, I am going to create a fake dataset with variables Income, Age, and Gender.
 My specification is that for Males, Income and Age have a correlation of r = .80, while for Females, Income and Age have a correlation of r = .30.

-From this specification, **the average effect of Age on Income, controlling for Gender should be .55 (= (.80 + .30) / 2 )**
+From this specification, **the average effect of Age on Income, controlling for Gender should be .55 (= (.80 + .30) / 2 ).**

 As for mean group differences, let's say Males earn on average $2, while Females earn on average $3.
 Data for each gender is generated separately then concatenated to create a combined dataframe: `data`.
 Data is generated in `R` using `mvrnorm` from package `MASS`: